World's oldest clock

 Hear the clock in action

-You can attend a free demonstration of the clock every Tuesday and Thursday after 11am, all year round.
+You can attend a free demonstration of the clock every Tuesday, Thursday after 11:00 and 10:30 on Saturdays, all year round.
 Our expert guides give a short talk and release the striking mechanism so you can hear it ring – just as visitors in medieval times did!